spaghetus/wapl/README.md

 ```
 ` (Body of fib)
     $depth⎋.
-(Take the argument pushed before this quote and name it d)
+(Take the argument pushed before this quote and name it depth)
     `#1⎋⎋ (Quoted 1, falsy branch of the ternary)
     ` (Quoted calls to fib, truthy branch of the ternary)
         $depth⎋~#1⎋-$fib⎋~~ (Fib with depth-1)